curl/curl/docs/INSTALL.md

 ## Legacy Windows and SSL

-WinSSL (specifically SChannel from Windows SSPI), is the native SSL library in Windows.
+WinSSL (specifically Schannel from Windows SSPI), is the native SSL library in Windows.
 However, WinSSL in Windows <= XP is unable to connect to servers that no longer support the legacy handshakes and algorithms used by those versions.
 If you will be using curl in one of those earlier versions of